nicole-git/bachelor-project/README.md

 * `python-test.py` // test-code for python

 ## Login
-There are two dummy-users in the system `student1` and `teacher1`.
+There are two dummy-users in the system: `student1` and `teacher1`.
 The password for both is `password`.